base/base/docs/specs/experimental/fault-proof/stage-one/fault-dispute-game.md

 The `addLocalData` function loads local data into the VM's `PreimageOracle`.
 This data consists of bootstrap data for the program.
-There are multiple sets of local preimage keys that belong to the `FaultDisputeGame` contract due to the ability for players to bisect to any block $n \rightarrow n + 1$ state transition since the configured genesis, the `_execLeafIdx` parameter enables a search for the starting / disputed outputs to be performed such that the contract can write to and reference unique local keys in the `PreimageOracle` for each of these $n \rightarrow n + 1$ transitions.
+There are multiple sets of local preimage keys that belong to the `FaultDisputeGame` contract due to the ability for players to bisect to any block $n \rightarrow n + 1$ state transition since the configured anchor state, the `_execLeafIdx` parameter enables a search for the starting / disputed outputs to be performed such that the contract can write to and reference unique local keys in the `PreimageOracle` for each of these $n \rightarrow n + 1$ transitions.